LG G5 OLED TV Review

 Mixed Usage

-The LG G5 is amazing for mixed usage.
+The LG G5 is incredible for mixed usage.
 It looks fantastic in a dark room thanks to its perfect black levels and punchy colors.
 You also barely lose any image quality when you flip your lights on, and the TV has the reflection handling and brightness needed to overcome glare.
-The TV has a plethora of modern gaming features, and it's fully compatible with all modern consoles and even pairs well with high-end gaming PCs.
-It's even a great option for large seating arrangements due to its wide viewing angle, so this is a TV that does it all.
+The TV offers a plethora of modern gaming features and is fully compatible with all modern consoles, and it pairs well with high-end gaming PCs.
+It's even a great option for large seating arrangements thanks to its wide viewing angle, making this a TV that does it all.

 Pros